Light Balance: History

 Light Balance competed in the 8th series of Britain's Got Talent in 2014.
 They placed 4th in the public voting in semifinal 4 and were eliminated.

 In 2017 they competed in the 12th season of America's Got Talent, where they got a golden buzzer from host Tyra Banks during their audition and therefore, advanced straight to the live shows.
 They had a technical issue with their equipment in the quarterfinals, so their dress rehearsal performance was televised and judged.
 They received enough votes to advance to the semifinals.
 After their semifinal performance, they received enough votes to reach the finals.
 They placed 3rd for the season, behind Angelica Hale and Darci Lynne.
 In the finale, they performed with guest Derek Hough.
 They came in 3rd place like other similar acts previously on the show, Fighting Gravity and Team iLuminate.

-In 2018, Light Balance was one of the performers In "NET 5.0.
-Presents Indonesian Choice Awards 2018."
+In 2018, Light Balance performed at NET.'s Indonesian Choice Awards 2018 in Sentul, West Java.

 In the Winter of 2018, Light Balance performed on Broadway in New York City with The Illusionists: Magic of the Holidays."

+They competed On Canada's Got Talent Season 2.
+They Won the season and are The Winners.

 In 2019, they were invited to compete in America's Got Talent: The Champions, but they did not advance to the finale.

-Light Balance performed on Broadway as part of the famous show "The Illusionists" and worked on the stage with such famous artists as Jessie J and The Jacksons as part of the Art On Ice shows all across Switzerland.
+Light Balance performed on Broadway as part of the famous show "The Illusionists" and worked on the stage with such famous artists as Jessie J and The Jacksons as part of the Art on Ice shows all across Switzerland.
 The group made appearances as special guests for Warner Bros., MGM Grand, Buick, Volkswagen, Nike, Siemens, McDonald's, Coca-Cola, ZAIN, NSP, Staples, Accor Hotels Group, and many other corporate clients throughout the world.

 In April 2019, they teamed up with Netherrealm Studios for a special performance to celebrate the release of Mortal Kombat 11, the characters featured were Raiden, Scorpion, Sub-Zero, Baraka, Shao Kahn, and Skarlet.